serghiou/best-of-data-science/best-of-python.md

 **[Learning Data Science: Our Favorite Python Resources.](https://hackernoon.com/learning-data-science-our-favorite-python-resources-from-free-to-not-877fca5c92f0)** Overview.
 An overview of resources to learn more about Python by Hackernoon on Medium.

+**[DS100: Principles and Techniques of Data Science - Berkeley.](http://www.ds100.org/)** An ebook for students at Berkeley interested in data science.
+A great introduction to the Python skills required by any data scientist using Python.

 ***